Parasyte/rundogd/README.rst

     optional arguments:
-      -h, --help            show this help message and exit -p PATH, --path PATH  recursively watch for file changes in this path --version             show program's version number and exit
+      -h, --help            show this help message and exit -p PATH, --path PATH  recursively watch for file changes in this path --stdout STDOUT       redirect stdout to this file --stderr STDERR       redirect stderr to this file --version             show program's version number and exit

 ``rundogd`` takes one optional argument (``-p``) to specify the path that it